sradc/sradc.github.io/_posts/2024-07-07-life-transformer.md

 and found the model learned its task far quicker, and generalised to arbitrary grid sizes.
 We found that the same was true for replacing the layer with a 3-by-3 average pool.

-We checked that the model worked by looking for `1024` batches with 100% accuracy, and then testing the model on 100 Life games for 100 steps each.
+We detected that the model had converged by looking for `1024` training batches with perfect predictions, and that it could perfectly run 100 Life games for 100 steps.

-We found that training it on just the first Life step after randomly initialising a grid wasn't enough for it to pass the 100 Life games for 100 steps test, and so randomly introduced pairs with an extra Life step taken.
+We found that it was enough to train the model on the first and second iterations of the random Life games, but it wasn't enough to just train on the first iterations.

 ### The rules of Life